The Warthog Project

 Side view of the tunnel that houses the rudder pedals.
 Really gives an 'enclosed' feeling.

-Copyright © 2022 The Warthog Project - All Rights Reserved.
+Copyright © 2023 The Warthog Project - All Rights Reserved.

-Powered by Coffee and Hate.
-And 30mm APDS-T.
+Powered by Coffee, Hate, and 30mm APDS-T.